Blake Hoffarber: College

 On July 1, 2008, ESPN announced that Hoffarber's miraculous shot against Indiana was nominated for an ESPY for the Best Play of the Year, Hoffarber's second such nomination.
 On December 15, 2009, Hoffarber tied and then broke the University of Minnesota men's basketball record for 3-point shots made in one game, when he hit 8 out of 10 in an 89–48 win against Northern Illinois University.

 Hoffarber set a single-season record at the University of Minnesota for three-pointers made during his junior season in 2009–10, with 85.
 He currently holds the record at Minnesota for the most made three-pointers in school history, with 279.
 Hoffarber ended his career 18th on Minnesota's All-Time Scoring List with 1,267 points.
 On February 22, 2011, he was named as a second team Academic All-American, the first Gopher basketball player to be named an Academic All-American.

 Professional

-After college, Hoffarber was invited to the Portsmouth Invitational Tournament NBA pre-draft camp, and had summer workouts with the Minnesota Timberwolves, Milwaukee Bucks, and Washington Wizards, but due to the 2011 NBA Lockout, opted for Europe, where he played for Fos Ouest Provence Basketball in the French professional league LNB Pro B.
+After college, Hoffarber was invited to the Portsmouth Invitational Tournament NBA pre-draft camp, and had summer workouts with the Minnesota Timberwolves, Milwaukee Bucks, and Washington Wizards but, due to the 2011 NBA Lockout, opted for Europe, where he played for Fos Ouest Provence Basketball in the French professional league LNB Pro B.

-Current

-Hoffarber currently resides in Wayzata, MN, a suburb of Minneapolis, and is a senior vice president at Marsh & McLennan Companies within their property & casualty insurance division.